npuliyang/FPA/Readme.md

 Then to train the adversarial attack model in black box setting.
 `python main.py --train attack`

-If training the SOTA model, please run:
+If training the SOTA models, please run:
 `python main.py --train sota`

 ## Citation